cloudforet-io/cloudforet-io.github.io/content/en/docs/guides/cost-explorer/dashboard.md

 ![cost-dashboard-create-03](/docs/guides/cost-explorer/dashboard-img/cost-dashboard-create-03.png)

-(3) Select exposure method. `My dashboard` is visible only to a user, and `public` is visible to all users with `view` permission on the [Cost management > Dashboard] page.
+(3) Select exposure method. `My dashboard` is visible only to a user, and `public` is visible to all users with `view` permission on the [Cost Explorer > Dashboard] page.

 ![cost-dashboard-create-04](/docs/guides/cost-explorer/dashboard-img/cost-dashboard-create-04.png)

 {{<alert title="If the public option is not visible">}}
-If you have `manage` permission on the [Cost management > Dashboard] page, you can create both public and my dashboards.
+If you have `manage` permission on the [Cost Explorer > Dashboard] page, you can create both public and my dashboards.
 However, if you have only `view` permission as a user, you can only create my dashboard.

 For ways to set **Access permission**, see [here](/docs/guides/administration/iam-role/#create-role).
 {{</alert>}}